 Doctors are working to learn more about inflammatory breast cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the best diagnostic and treatment options for you.

-Drug combinations.
-There is interest in treating inflammatory cancer with specific drug combinations that might improve the chances of effective surgery.
-For advanced disease, treatments targeted to how a cancer grows are being studied.
+- New drugs and treatment combinations.
+There is interest in treating inflammatory breast cancer with specific drug combinations, or combinations of drugs and radiation therapy, that might help keep the cancer from returning.
+For advanced disease, treatments that include new targeted drugs or drugs that affect the immune system are being studied.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current breast cancer treatments in order to improve patients’ comfort and quality of life.
+- Palliative care/supportive care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current breast cancer treatments to improve comfort and quality of life for patients.

 Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding breast cancer, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

 - Visit the Cancer.Net Blog to review research announced at recent scientific meetings.

 - Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
 Please note that this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance in how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
 Use the menu to choose a different section to read in this guide.